Prince Andrew 'Bewildered' by Arrest of Ghislaine Maxwell

 Acting United States Attorney for the Southern District of New York, Audrey Strauss, told reporters on Thursday they would “welcome Prince Andrew coming in to talk with us”.

-“We would like to have the benefit of his statement,” she added.
+“We would like to have the benefit of his statement,” she added, repeating a call she first made back in January.

+U.S. Prosecutor Says Prince Andrew Has Provided ‘Zero Cooperation’ in Jeffrey Epstein Probe https://t.co/ZrtxMg16be

 The 60-year-old Duke of York vehemently denies claims he had sex with a 17-year-old girl procured by Epstein.